FREE updates, newsletters and the L.A. BEER BLAST.

 Striped Bass on Potato Corn Pancake ($14) featured a filet of flaky white fish.
 Michaud paired with bass a springy sweet corn pancake that was studded with corn kernels, a leek and another dollop of aioli.

-Macaroni and Cheese ($6) was blanketed with a crisp sheet of California cheddar and included with creamy Bechamel and finished with mozzarella.
-Butternut Squash Succotash ($7) was folded with corn kernels, cream and sugar.
+Michaud blanketed Macaroni and Cheese ($6) with a crisp sheet of California cheddar, included creamy Bechamel and finished with mozzarella.
+He folded Butternut Squash Succotash ($7) with corn kernels, cream and sugar.
 It was too tangy for my taste.

 Michaud sold all of his buttermilk lime tarts by the time we ordered dessert, but we found an admirable substitute: hot roasted plums and pluots with a scoop of house-made vanilla ice cream.